Skip to content

 Validity

-Validity: Describes the extent to which a measurement actually records the characteristics it is supposed to record.
-In competence assessments, social validity (acceptance) is often used.
+Validity: denotes the extent to which a measurement actually captures the characteristics it is supposed to capture.
+In the case of competence captures, social validity (acceptance) is often relied upon.

 VUCA World

 Description of today's knowledge society: volatility (more volatile), uncertainty (more uncertain), complexity (more complex) and ambiguity (more ambiguous).
-Requires new competencies and continuous learning.
+It requires new competences and continuous learning.

 W